DeforaOS/uKernel/README.md

 Compiling uKernel
 -----------------

+First, when compiling from the source code repository, make sure that the Git submodules have been initialized and checked out as required:

+    $ git submodule init
+    $ git submodule update

-First, the Makefiles must be generated for the current platform.
+Then, the Makefiles must be generated for the current platform.
 This can be performed with `configure(1)` from the DeforaOS configure project, found at
 <https://www.defora.org/os/project/16/configure> (or
 <https://github.com/DeforaOS/configure>).
 The procedure is then as follows: